saitoshi/CodingInterviewQuestions/README.md

 Given an array of positive integer where each integer represents of a value on a chart.
 Find two lines which together Return the area of water it would hold.

+## Problem 10 Anagram Detector

+Given two strings, determine whether the two strings are anagram from one another.